yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-payment-android.md

   * Create a `checkout_session`, which initializes the payment flow
   * Create the payment associated with the session

-> 📘 SDK Version
+> 📘 Latest SDK Version
 >
-> Access the [Release notes](release-notes-android-sdk) or the [Yuno Android SDK repository](https://github.com/yuno-payments/yuno-sdk-android) to verify the last SDK version available.
+> Check the [Release notes](release-notes-android-sdk) or visit the [Yuno Android SDK repository](https://github.com/yuno-payments/yuno-sdk-android) to verify the latest SDK version available.

 ## Step 1: Create a customer